 Towards the top, the blue air feels like thick spring and its early feeling of absence like a pregnant sterility.
 The mountain comes up and comes down like a pungent green hill in Kansas which is perfectly space.
 There is nothing in it but space, and so it becomes itself.

-I am not perfectly space at any point, and I try to pass the others on my bike, but I don’t.
-I am just not fast enough.
+We are not perfectly space at any point, and we try to pass the others on our bikes, but we don’t.
+We are just not fast enough.

 Now the cars next to us are coming up so fast that they start to blur so that they are like water, a hose jet spraying past that we cannot touch.
 The cars veer away arterially to a two-lane highway with no guard rails.
 They are hot and red and pulsing.
 They are like a snake or a long eel; you cannot put your hand between the cars because the speed creates a skin over them even as they are separate, like a train.

-Now I, and everyone else on bikes, must cross a footbridge over a blueish lake that will never have fish and is nothing but runoff.
+Now we must cross a footbridge over a blueish lake that will never have fish and is nothing but runoff.

 Everything is high and tight, like breathing, and whiteness covers the space in the water or air.

-The footbridge is only 2 feet across and has no guard rails and only a handrail on its right side.
+The footbridge is two feet across and has no guard rails and only a handrail on its right side.
 People are splashing across it on their bikes, periodically sliding on its uneven surface towards the deep, black water.

 In front of me, a woman mumbles vaguely of the train we will all take to get back down the other side of the mountain.